Justin Braun (ice hockey): Professional

 In the 2010–11 season, Braun made his NHL debut November 26, 2010 against the Vancouver Canucks.
 His first point came the next night in a game against the Edmonton Oilers.
 His first NHL goal was in his fourth game, on December 2, 2010 against Pascal Leclaire of the Ottawa Senators.
 On October 4, 2013 against the Canucks, Braun scored his first goal since February 21, 2012, an 85-game stretch without a goal.

 After completing his ninth season with San Jose in the 2018–19 season, on June 18, 2019, Braun was traded by the Sharks to the Philadelphia Flyers in exchange for a 2019 second round draft pick and 2020 third-round selection.

-On October 5, 2020, Braun opted to forgo free-agency and signed a two-year, $3.6 million contract extension with the Flyers.
+On October 5, 2020, Braun opted to forgo free agency, signing a two-year, $3.6 million contract extension with the Flyers.

 During the 2021–22 season, with the Flyers out of playoff contention, Braun was traded to the New York Rangers in exchange for a 2023 third-round selection on March 21, 2022.
 Adding a dependable veteran presence to the blueline, Braun was a mainstay throughout the playoffs, registering 1 assist in 19 games to help the Rangers reach the Conference Finals.

-As a free agent from the Rangers, Braun opted to return to former club in the Philadelphia Flyers, signing a one-year, $1 million contract on July 13, 2022.
+A free agent from the Rangers, Braun returned to the Philadelphia Flyers, signing a one-year, $1 million contract on July 13, 2022.
+Braun initially announced his retirement from professional ice hockey on April 24, 2023.
+He appeared in 961 NHL games, recording 199 regular-season and 16 postseason points in the process.

+After reconsidering his retirement, Braun opted to extend his playing career, signing a one-year contract with German club Straubing Tigers of the DEL on June 27, 2023.

 Personal life

 Braun is married to Jessica Lysiak, a private chef, who is the daughter of former NHL All-star Tom Lysiak.
 She competed on Season 4 of the American version of the television show MasterChef in 2013, finishing in 3rd place.
 They have two daughters, Madison (born January 2016) and Summer Grace (born June 2021).
 He has two brothers, Eric and Bryan.

-Parents are Paul Braun and Carol Reamer.
+His parents are Paul Braun and Carol Reamer.